openai/spinningup/readme.md

 The original repository can be found [here](https://github.com/openai/spinningup) This fork is intended to be an up-to-date version of the original repository, with the following changes:

-The code has been updated to be compatible with Pytorch version 1.7.1 \\
+The code has been updated to be compatible with Pytorch version 1.7.1 <br>
-we updated readme files and other documentation to be more accessible for beginners \\
+We updated readme files and other documentation to be more accessible for beginners. <br>
-we also provided a step-by-step guide for downloading and installing Spinningup on Windows(11) Without using a Linux subsystem. \\
+We also provided a step-by-step guide for downloading and installing Spinningup on Windows(11) Without using a Linux subsystem. <br>
-It removes the Windows community's barrier to diving into the Deep RL research platform. \\
+It removes the Windows community's barrier to diving into the Deep RL research platform. <br>

-## Installation
+## Installation for Windows

-This is a step-by-step guide for running spinningup on Windows:
+This is a step-by-step guide for running spinning up on Windows:

 ## Download & Installation:
 **Step 1:** Download  and Install [ Anaconda ](https://www.anaconda.com/download) or [ Miniconda ](https://docs.conda.io/en/latest/miniconda.html) for Windows.